 If the student is an in-year entry, meetings are held with the Head of Year unless there is an identified SEND need and then the SENCo is also present.
-If there is an identified SEND need from the previous school, the student will automatically be placed on the SEND register.
+If there is an identified SEND need from the previous school, the student will automatically be placed on the SEND Tier system.

-All students are tested on arrival in Year 7: CAT4, scholastic reading, dyslexia screener, and baseline testing for all subjects.
-This data along with information from the primary schools will begin to inform the SENCo about students with SEND.
-Parents/carers will be informed if their child is identified as needing additional support, and will be involved in any decisions about learning support or interventions.
+All students are tested on arrival in Year 7: CAT4, scholastic reading and baseline testing for all subjects.
+This data along with information from the primary schools will begin to inform the SENCo about students' needs.
+Parents/carers will be informed if their child is identified as needing additional targeted support.